ku-sldg/plih/_types/1-Function-Types.md

 ## Typing Functions

+After a diversion into `bind`, let's think about how to determine the type of a `lambda`.
+A function is at its essence a mapping from an input value to an output value.
+For example:

+{% highlight text %}
+lambda x in x+1
+{% endhighlight %}

+takes a value and returns that value plus 1.
+It is also true that this function will only work correctly on numbers.
+Applying `(lambda x in x+1)` to a Boolean or another function always results in an error.
+We can express this by saying that `x` must be of type `TNum` using the notation `x:TNum`.
+When applied to an argument of the correct type this `lambda` should result in a good value.
+For example:

+{% highlight text %}
+(app (lambda x in x+1) 5)
+{% endhighlight %}

-A function is best viewed as a mapping from an input value to an output value.
-If the input value always has a type and the output value similarly always has a type, then it follows that a function type is a mapping from one type to another.
-To represent this, we extend our current type definition with a new function type in much the same way we defined binary operators like `+` or `-` by using a recursive construction:
+Furthermore, the type of the resulting value can be predicted.
+In this case, the `app` results in a value of type `TNum`.
+Putting everything together, we can say that this `lambda` expression applied to any `TNum` will result in `TNum` should it terminate.
+To represent this we use a _function type_.
+Specifically, we extend our current type definition with a new function type in much the same way we defined binary operators over values like `+` or `-` by using a recursive construction:

 $$\begin{align*}
 T ::=\; & \tnum \mid T \rightarrow T \\
 \end{align*}$$

-This new definition allows constructing types form other types including $\tnum \rightarrow \tnum$, $\tnum
+This new definition is quite different from our other types.
+It allows constructing new types form existing types such as $\tnum \rightarrow \tnum$, $\tnum
 \rightarrow (\tnum \rightarrow \tnum)$, and $(\tnum \rightarrow \tnum)
 \rightarrow \tnum$.
 An informal name for the $\rightarrow$ operation is a type former or a type function that takes two types and generates a new type.
-Just like `+` takes two numbers and generates a new number, `->` will take two types and generate a new type.
+Just like `+` takes two numbers and generates a new number, $\rightarrow$ will take two types and generate a new type.
 The left type is called the _domain_ and the right type the _range_ of the function type.
 If no parentheses are included, we assume that $\rightarrow$ is right associative.
-We will often use `D` for the domain type and the `R` for the range type and follow the contention that any capitalized symbol is a type.
+We will often use `D` for the domain type and the `R` for the range type.

-Now that we have a means for function types, we can assign `lambda` expressions like we did `bind`.
+Now that we have a means for defining function types, we can find types for `lambda` expressions like we did `bind`.
 Let's try to define type inference iteratively by thinking about how we derive the type of a trivial `lambda`.
-Let's start with a simple function that doubles its input and see if we can find a type:
+Let's start with the simple increment function and see if we can find its type.
+Specifically, we would like to find `T` in the following expression:

 {% highlight text %}
-lambda x in x+x : T
+lambda x in x+1 : T
 {% endhighlight %}

-First, we know that `T` must be a function type of the form `D->R` where `D` is the domain type and `R` is the range type.
-We don't know what either `D` or `R` is yet, but we do know that a function should have a function type:
+All lambda expressions must have a function type, thus `T` must have the form `D->R` where `D` is the domain type and `R` is the range type.
+We don't know what either `D` or `R` is yet, but we do know that this particular function should have a function type:

 {% highlight text %}
-lambda x in x+x : D->R
+lambda x in x+1 : D->R
 {% endhighlight %}

 Now we need to find `D` and `R` and will appeal to how we calculated the type of `bind`.
-Like the bind, we know that `x` is defined in the body of the `lambda`, in this case `x+x`.
-If we can find the type of `x+x` we will know `R`, the return type of the `lambda`.
-To find `R` we must know the type of `x`.
-Again appealing to `bind` as an example we want to add a binding of `x` and its type to the context.
+Like the `bind`,  `x` is the newly boudn identifier and `x+1` is the body where `x` is bound.
+Just like `bind` if we can find the type of `x+1` we will know `R`, but to find `R` we must know the type of `x`.  `bind` uses a context to track defined identifiers and their types during type checking like evaluation uses an environment to track identifiers and their values during execution.
+If we can add a binding of `x` to its type to the context, its type will be known when we calculate tye type of `x+1`.
+Specifically using the same notation to track context:

-Unfortunately, we have no way of inferring `D`, the type of `x`, in the general case.
-In the case of `x+x` we can because `+` takes two numbers.
-What if the we had this trivial `lambda` instance:

 {% highlight text %}
+lambda x in    [(x,D)]
+  x+1
+{% endhighlight %}

+Unfortunately, we have no way of inferring `D` in the general case.
+Look carefully at a similar `bind`:

+{% highlight text %}
+bind x = 1 in    [(x,TNum)]
+  x+1
+{% endhighlight %}

+Here we do know `D` because `x` is given a value that has an associated type.
+We do know know what value might be given to `x` until the `lambda` is applied to an argument.
+In the specific case of `x+1` we can know `D` because `+` takes two numbers.
+But consider this trivial `lambda` instance:

+{% highlight text %}
 lambda x in x
 {% endhighlight %}

 There is no way to infer `D` without knowing the value for `x` and that value will not be known until `app` evaluates the `lambda`.
 It simply isn't possible to infer the input type in every case.

-The way around this is changing the `lambda` definition and _ascribing_ a type to the function's input parameter.
+The way forward is changing the `lambda` definition and _ascribing_ a type to the function's input parameter declaring what type `D` should be.
 In this case, `TNum`:

 {% highlight text %}
-lambda (x:TNum) in x+x : TNum->R
+lambda (x:TNum) in x+1 : TNum->R
 {% endhighlight %}

-Because we know the type of `x`, we now know that `D` = `TNum` and substitute appropriately.
-Given `x:TNum`, we can find `R` by adding `(x,TNum)` to the context.
-When calculating the type of `x+x` we simply look up the type of `x` in the current context.
-The type for the previous `lambda` becomes:
+The notation `(x:TNum)` declares that `x` must be of type `TNum` and thus `D` becomes `TNum`.
+Because we now know the type of `x` we can find `R` by adding `(x,TNum)` to the context and finding the type of `x+1`.
+When calculating the type of `x+1` using the definition for the type of `+` we simply look up `x` in the current context.
+Finally, type for the `lambda` becomes:

 {% highlight text %}
 lambda (x:TNum) in x+x : TNum->TNum
 {% endhighlight %}

-The code for funding the type of a `lambda` in `typeof` looks like this:
+Generalizing this example, the case for funding the type of a `lambda` in `typeof` looks like this:

 {% highlight haskell %}
 typeof cont (Lambda x D b) = let R = typeof ((x,D):cont) b
                              in D :->: R
 {% endhighlight %}

-Find `R` by adding `x:D` to the context and finding the type of `b`.
-Given `D` and `R`, the type of the `lambda` is `D->R` as it should be.
+`D` is given by the `lambda` declaration.
+Find `R` by adding `(x,D)` to the context and finding the type of `b`.
+Given `D` and `R`, the type of the `lambda` is `D:->:R`.

 The formal type rule can be written:

 $$\frac{\typeof(t,(t:D):c)=R}{\typeof((\llambda (x:D)\;\ t),c)=T_d\rightarrow R}$$

+## Typing Applications

+Knowing how to type `lambda`, we now turn to `app`.
+The two arguments to `app` should be a function and an argument to the function.
+Let's consider applying the increment function from the `lambda` example and finding the resulting type:

+{% highlight text %}
+(app (lambda (x:TNum) in x+1) 5) : T
+{% endhighlight %}

-The other new term to find types for is `app`.
-The two arguments to `app` must be a function and argument.
-The function argument must be of type `D->R` or it cannot be applied to anything.
-For the function application to be successful, the argument type must be `D`.
+The first argument to `app` must be a fucntion or it cannot be applied to anything.
+Thus we know that it must have the form `D->R`.
+In this example, `(lambda (x:TNum) in x+1)` has type `TNum -> TNum` and both `D` and `R` are `TNum`.
+For the function application to be successful, we also know the the argument type must be `D`.
 If we are going to evaluate `app f a`, then `a` must be of a type that `f` accepts.
+In this case, `5` must have type `TNum` as it does.
 The type of the `app` itself is then `R` because the function type `D->R` says the output will be of type `R` if the input is of type `D`.
+In this case, the type of the `app` is `TNum` because the type of `x+1` in the context of `x:TNum` is `TNum`.

+Let's make this way simpler.
+Given some `f:D->R` and `a:D`, then `(app f a):R`.
+Simple as that.
 Here's the type rule that captures this:

 $$\frac{\typeof(f,c)=D \rightarrow R, \typeof(a,c)=D}{\typeof((\aapp f\; a),c) = R}$$